s4ke/Master-Thesis/src/md/021-functionalprogramming.md

     | NorthWest
 ~~~~

-where `North` - `NorthWest` are called constructors.
+The upper case words `North` - `NorthWest` in this example are called constructors.

-`data` types are not limited to enum-style types though, they can also hold values, like
+`data` types are not limited to enum-style types, though.
+They can also hold values, like
 the `Maybe a` type from Haskell.
-This type -- which *may* hold a value `a` internally -
+This type, which *may* hold a value `a` internally,
-is usually used as a return type for functions which not always return an actual result.
+is usually used as a return type for functions which not always return an actual result
+(e.g. in case of a failure).
-We can define it as follows:
+We can define this type as follows:

 ~~~~{.haskell
     }